-The median public sector salary is R46,000 per month - 77% higher than the private-sector average of R26,000.
-Public servants also receive substantially more non-wage benefits than their private sector counterparts.
+The median public sector salary was R41,200 per month, according to the Medium-Term Budget Policy Statement in October 2024.
+This was in contrast to R26,800 per month for those in the average salary in the country.
+48 Public servants also receive substantially more non-wage benefits than their private sector counterparts.

 For ordinary South Africans, the sense that public servants are generously remunerated is a source of frustration and cynicism.
 They can see that the productivity of the public service is poor.
-The value they receive for the money they pay for such services is unsatisfactory, and in many respects deteriorating.
 This is conflated in the public consciousness with narratives of corruption and venality, a perception that is amplified when people receive indifferent or abusive treatment from officials.

 The public sector unions bear a share of the blame for this.
-It is not their responsibility to manage workforces, and they should not be able to veto policy decisions and protect shoddy performance.
+It is not their responsibility to manage workforces, but they should not be able to veto policy decisions and protect shoddy performance.
 Indeed, union spokespeople are often vocal in their commitment to "developmental" efforts.
 But in practice, they have often played an obstructive and counterproductive role, and this needs to change.
+A commitment to developmental governance would require a willingness to accept compromises, and to decline to defend members' bad behaviour.